 Trees can lower the air temperature in city neighborhoods by 10 degrees.
 The less the pavement is exposed to the sun, the less it will absorb its energy.
 Trees not only provide shade, their leaves release moisture to cool the environment.
 This reduces the demand for air conditioning, helping to avoid power failures during heat waves.

-Over the past decade, Paris has led the way in urban greening through multiple actions including planting small forests, reducing the amount of area occupied by cars, creating green spaces, urban agriculture, and transforming asphalt schoolyards into green community assets.
+Paris is the most vulnerable European capital to extreme heat because of lack of urban trees and 80% of its buildings have zinc roofs, according to The Lancet.
+Over the past decade, Paris has been increasing urban greening by planting small forests, reducing the amount of area occupied by cars, creating green spaces, urban agriculture, and transforming asphalt schoolyards into green community assets.

 There are efforts in Europe, India and other countries to plant “tiny forests” in city neighborhoods.
 These forests, sometimes just the size of a basketball court, grow quickly and provide shade, release moisture, attract plants and animals, and store carbon.

-Urban trees offer broad economic benefits with an estimated $18.3 billion in air pollution removal, carbon sequestration, lowered energy use in buildings and reduced emissions from power plants.
+Urban trees offer broad economic benefits through air pollution removal, carbon sequestration, lowered energy use in buildings and reduced emissions from power plants.

 In addition to planting trees, there are many things cities can do with urban design to reduce the impact of extreme heat: